rleuneRT/dev_process/meetings.md

   - all product owners related to the story cards
 - when
   - anytime when company priorities or deadlines need to be discussed
+- the milestone repo will be used as main source of information
+- each milestone repo as a corresponding waffle.io kanboard representation

 ### milestone meeting